 There is a small group of egg-laying mammals.
 These monotremes are still mammals, even though they don’t give birth to live young in the same way.
-They still have mammary glands that produce milk and many of the other classic features.
+They still have mammary glands producing milk and many other classic features.

 Cold-blooded And Warm-blooded

-Another key difference is the fact that mammals are warm-blooded creatures while amphibians are cold-blooded.
+Another key difference is that mammals are warm-blooded creatures, while amphibians are cold-blooded.
 This means that mammals can regulate their body to stay at around the same temperature all the time.
 This is something that we do ourselves.

 When we are too hot, we head for shade so that the cool external temperature cools our blood.
 That is why it helps when we put ice on the veins in our wrists.
 The vessels are so close to the surface that the blood cools and subsequently cools other parts of the body.

 Some animals in hot climates have large ears with extensive surface areas for the same reason.
 Mammals can also sweat and pant when hot.

 We can retreat to warmer places to heat up or shiver to generate energy when it is too cold.
 Animals with fur often have denser coats in colder climates for insulation.

-Some creatures will also have shorter legs and muzzles and smaller extremities to control blood flow.
+Some creatures will also have shorter legs, muzzles, and smaller extremities to control blood flow.
 It is thought that the snub-nosed monkey evolved without its nose to evade frostbite.

 Amphibians are cold-blooded, so they take on the temperature of the habitat around them.
 They can get sluggish when things get too cold and won’t move much.
 This could be a problem if they haven’t eaten in a while.
 This is one of the reasons for hibernation in winter.
 Moving to a sunnier spot will warm them up and help them get the energy they need.

 One of the obvious traits of mammals is their ability to adapt to almost any environment and climate globally.
-We find mammals living in forests, deserts, polar regions, and pretty much everywhere in between that is because there are so many different species with such varied adaptations.
+We find mammals living in forests, deserts, polar regions, and everywhere in between because there are so many different species with such varied adaptations.